Jared Dillingham at Black Eagle Falls in Great Falls, MT

 Art in Great Falls

-If you’re into art, especially Western painting and sculptures, you’ll find plenty of things to do in Great Falls, Montana.
+If you’re into art, especially Western painting and sculptures, you’ll find several options in Great Falls.

 Russell Museum